MichaelAdedotun/MichaelAdedotun/README.md

 # 👋 Hi there, I'm Michael.

-Frontend Developer | Vue.js • Nuxt • Tailwind CSS • JavaScript
+Frontend Developer | Vue.js • Nuxt • Tailwind CSS • JavaScript • TypeScript

 I'm a passionate frontend developer focused on building clean, responsive, and accessible web experiences.
 With 3+ years of experience, I specialize in Vue.js and Nuxt, and I'm currently learning React to expand my skillset.